SharkMonkeyApps/WonderCalc/README.md

 To run the app on the selected simulator, press command + R

 To run the tests, press command + U

+## Additional Info

+For any questions of feedback, please contact [SharkMonkey Apps](https://www.sharkmonkeyapps.com/)